Customization

 Customizing SASS

-To avoid file loss, overrides of your custom styles or any other conflicts during the upgrade process, create or modify your styles with these 2 files assets/include/scss/
+To avoid file loss, overrides of your custom styles or any other conflicts during the upgrade process, create or modify your styles with these 2 files assets/include/scss/:

-- Variables file for customizing or overriding Bootstrap core and Awesome elements/components that have been tied to variables._user.scss
+_user-variables.scss- Variables file for customizing or overriding Bootstrap core and Awesome elements/components that have been tied to variables._user.scss- Create a new style in here.

 Note

-Custom files along with Bootstrap core CSS files will be generated in to the theme.css
+Custom files along with Bootstrap core CSS files will be generated in to the theme.css file.

 Variable defaults

-flag allowing you to override the variable's default value in your own SASS without modifying either Bootstrap or Awesome's source code.
-Copy and paste variables as needed, modify their values, and remove the !default
+Every SASS variable in Awesome includes the !default flag allowing you to override the variable's default value in your own SASS without modifying either Bootstrap or Awesome's source code.
+Copy and paste variables as needed, modify their values, and remove the !default flag.
+If a variable has already been assigned, then it won't be re-assigned by the default values in Awesome.

-You will find the complete list of Awesome's variables in assets/include/scss/_variables.scss
+You will find the complete list of Awesome's variables in assets/include/scss/_variables.scss.

 Variable overrides within the same SASS file can come before or after the default variables.
 However, when overriding across SASS files, your overrides must come before you import Awesome's SASS files.

-file when importing and compiling Awesome via npm:
+Here's an example that changes the color of the template in the scss/custom/_custom-variables.scss file when importing and compiling Awesome via npm:

 // Your variable overrides